SymfonyCasts/netgen-layouts/sfcasts/ajax.md

 ## Grids vs Custom Twig Content

-At this point, because we're able to render grids and lists of recipes, we *could* go into the "Recipes List Layout" and *replace* this hardcoded HTML, which comes from the template: `templates/recipes/list.html.twig`.
+At this point, because we're able to render grids and lists of recipes, we *could* go into the "Recipes List" layout and *replace* this hardcoded HTML, which comes from the template: `templates/recipes/list.html.twig`.
 Yup, we could, in theory, remove this and replace it with a list block.